Careers and employability

 Our philosophy graduates move on to work in law, government, the media, management consultancy, accountancy, social work, business, teaching and many other lines of work.

-What employers are really looking for are 'transferable skills': general abilities that you acquire or enhance during your degree study, which can be applied in your chosen profession.
+What employers are really looking for is 'transferable skills': general abilities that you acquire or enhance during your degree study, which can be applied in your chosen profession.
 These include the ability to:

 - think critically